Shopping Cart

 Parents of infants (4 - 11 months old) should expect their baby to sleep at least five hours without waking or needing a feeding.
 Infants sleep a total of 12 - 15 hours every day, with 3 - 4 of those hours happening during daytime naps.

 Nonetheless, some parents find themselves struggling to get their wiggle worm into bedtime mode and finally crash after a long day.
-You may be one of those who is wondering why won’t my baby sleep through the night?
+You may be one of those who is wondering why won’t my baby sleep night?

 Don’t worry mama, better nights are ahead!
 Here are some common reasons why babies won’t sleep and how you can help.